 Clearly Zodiac wasn't a master criminal, but what Chief Inspector Martin Lee failed to appreciate, is that the police were not chasing mice and the Zodiac did escape their attention.
-Furthermore it is highly likely the Zodiac was in the Presidio Park as he claimed.
-It has often been stated that the Zodiac Killer enjoyed ridiculing the police and newspapers, so is it fair his claims in the October 13th 1969 mailing and November 9th 1969 'Bus Bomb' letter should be treated as such, dismissed as a pack of lies.
+Furthermore, it is highly likely the Zodiac was in the Presidio Park as he claimed.
+It has often been stated that the Zodiac Killer enjoyed ridiculing the police and newspapers, so is it fair his claims in the October 13th 1969 mailing and November 9th 1969 Bus Bomb Letter should be treated as such, dismissed as a pack of lies?
 An easy game to play in an investigation bedecked with multiple shortcomings and contradictions.
 So let us examine the lies.

-In the 'Bus Bomb' letter the Zodiac also remarked "there was only 2 groups of parking about 10 min apart."
-Here are the two groups parking; By Julius Khan playground, and the second contingent sweeping the densely wooded area by Arguello Boulevard, to which Zodiac has a direct line of sight between the trees.
+In the Bus Bomb Letter the Zodiac also remarked "there was only 2 groups of parking about 10 min apart".
+Here are the two groups parking; By Julius Kahn playground, and the second group sweeping the densely wooded area by Arguello Boulevard, to which Zodiac has a direct line of sight between the trees.
 See here.
-"Then the motor cicles went by about 150 ft away going from south to north west."
-From the Zodiac Killer's location, in the trees opposite Laurel Street, he is 150 feet from West Pacific Avenue as the motorcycles went by.
+"Then the motor cicles went by about 150 ft away going from south to north west".
+From the Zodiac Killer's location in the trees opposite Laurel Street, he is 150 feet from West Pacific Avenue as the motorcycles went by.
 They then turned into Presidio Boulevard going from south to northwest.
 See here.
-The question is though, was the Zodiac Killer lying or was Chief Inspector Martin Lee telling the truth all along,
+The question though, is was the Zodiac Killer lying or was Chief Inspector Martin Lee telling the truth all along,

 FOOTNOTE: A passage in Robert Graysmith's book Zodiac appears to corroborate the premise that eyewitnesses at Spruce Street observed a man running into Julius Khan playground, and tallies with the October 12th 1969 San Francisco Chronicle article.
-Here is the excerpt, "The detectives heard from neighbors that a stocky figure was seen dashing across Julius Khan playground and into the dense undergrowth of the Presidio.
+Here is the excerpt, "The detectives heard from neighbors that a stocky figure was seen dashing across Julius Kahn playground and into the dense undergrowth of the Presidio.
 The dog patrol units, seven of the best search dogs in the country, gathered at the front entrance of the Presidio and were deployed one at a time in various directions.
 Armstrong and Toschi considered the possibilities.
-Had the killer gone quickly through the dark woods and emerged from the Presidio at Richardson Avenue, and taken Highway 101 past Fort Point onto the Golden Gate Bridge and vanished into Marin County."
+Had the killer gone quickly through the dark woods and emerged from the Presidio at Richardson Avenue, and taken Highway 101 past Fort Point onto the Golden Gate Bridge and vanished into Marin County".

-It can be seen that the October 12th 1969 Chronicle article and Robert Graysmith are relaying similar information, a man seen running, not just into the park, but the Julius Khan playground and the mention of seven dog units deployed in the search.
-The Graysmith excerpt also details the dog units and responding officers grouping in one particular area of the Presidio, something the Zodiac Killer was careful to mention in the November 9th 1969 'Bus Bomb' letter.
+It can be seen that the October 12th 1969 Chronicle article and Robert Graysmith are relaying similar information, of a man seen running, not just into the park, but into the Julius Kahn playground, with the mention of seven dog units deployed in the search.
+The Graysmith excerpt also details the dog units and responding officers grouping in one particular area of the Presidio - and something the Zodiac Killer was careful to mention in the November 9th 1969 Bus Bomb Letter.